mihirrr0/Quant-Research-and-Systems/Systems/Nifty-Intraday-Option-Selling-Backtests/README.md

 1. **Testing and Implementation:**
    - Initially, I conducted testing on BankNifty options, starting with ATM strikes before moving to OTM and dynamic strikes.
 The goal was to refine the strategy by introducing dynamic strike selection, primarily based on the minimum premium logic.
-   - For Nifty Weekly Short Options, the strategy was tested using only OTM strikes and dynamic strike selection, avoiding ATM strikes.
+   - For Nifty Weekly Short Options, the strategy was tested using only OTM strikes and dynamic strike selection, avoiding ATM strikes.(only strangles)
    - The backtesting process was carried out using Nifty’s weekly continuous contracts database.
 A predefined stop-loss percentage was applied to option premiums to limit risk, while the remaining positions were automatically squared off at the end of the trading day.

    Key variables optimized include: